The Carter School (RI)

-At the Early Learning Center, The Grace School and The Carter School, the school day runs from 8:00 am - 2:45 pm each day.
+At the Early Learning Center, The Grace School, and The Carter School, the school day runs from 8:00 am - 2:45 pm each day.
 In addition, students in the Early Learning Center and The Grace School receive weekly instruction in American Sign Language (ASL).

 Absolutely!
 At Meeting Street we believe all children should have the opportunity to socialize with their peers.
 To assist our students we build social time and play into our daily lessons and activities.
 We also focus on socialization skills during career work readiness and recreational activities, as well as community outings.

-Our students attend field trips and community outing, including career to work readiness job sites, which are varied based on the student’s age and educational needs.
+Our students attend field trips and community outings, including career to work readiness job sites, which are varied based on the student’s age and educational needs.
 Outings often focus on skills in one or more areas such as academic need, career and work readiness skills, and recreation/leisure activities.

 At Meeting Street we believe one of the biggest factors in a child’s achievements is the support and involvement of their family.
 We encourage all parents/guardians to communicate with their child’s teachers and therapists on a regular basis.
-We utilize a variety of daily communication tools such as a daily log for each student where school staff and families can communicate and share information, apps such as Remind and Brightwheel and a listserv.
+We utilize a variety of daily communication tools such as a daily log for each student where school staff and families can communicate and share information, apps such as Remind and Brightwheel, and a listserv.
 Parents/Guardians are also encouraged to email their child’s teachers and therapists as well.

-Our teachers and staff believe that the best advocates for our students are their parent/guardian.
-To that end we collaborate with them and their school districts to identify their child’s needs and strengths.
+Our teachers and staff believe that the best advocates for our students are their parents/guardians.
+To that end, we collaborate with them and their school districts to identify their child’s needs and strengths.
 Through our work with the parent committees and groups, we are able to help families outreach and support each other as they work with their home school districts and treatment providers to develop the most comprehensive and beneficial plans of care possible.

 At Meeting Street we have a behavior specialist on staff that works closely with our staff and families to develop behavior support plans that are based on Applied Behavioral Analysis concepts.
 However, our program is not appropriate for students with significant behavioral needs.